nmdp-ig/fhir-ig-builder/README.md

 ### Restart apache2 so that the php modules are loaded.
 Not sure why this doesn't work already.
 Run this command /etc/init.d/apache2 restart
 ### Initialize IG
-sushi --init # Accept the default name ExampleIG.
+sushi init # Accept the default name ExampleIG.
 ### Change Directory to ExampleIG
 "cd ExampleIG".
 ### Run the publisher against the fsh - run this from inside ExampleIG dir.